 Information for Applicants

-The Portes Foundation, in association with The Institute of Medicine of Chicago (IOMC), solicits proposals for research projects in health promotion, and disease prevention.
-Please share the "Portes Foundation Call for Proposals" with colleagues who may be interested.
+The Portes Foundation, in association with The Institute of Medicine of Chicago (IOMC), solicits proposals on an annual basis for research projects in health promotion, and disease prevention.
+Please share the “Portes Foundation Call for Proposals” with colleagues who may be interested.

-Historically, the Portes Foundation has funded grants in the range of $25,000 to $50,000.
+Historically, the Portes Foundation has funded grants in the range of $25,000 to $30,000.
 Grants are awarded for one year projects.
 We invite proposals that explore research or implementation ideas important in health promotion and disease prevention.
 These projects may be investigative in etiologic factors, preventive measures, primary and secondary prevention screening, and education.
 Projects in patient education or health professions education will also be considered.
-All projects must include a complete and thorough evaluation component.

 The Portes Foundation accepts proposals following their annual RFP (Request For Proposal) announcement.
-Those interested in applying for an award must respond to the announcement by submitting a Letter of Intent (LOI).
-This letter should not exceed three pages and should succinctly describe purpose, rationale, objectives, and expected outcomes.
+Those interested in applying for an award must respond to the announcement by submitting a letter of interest (LOI) to firstname.lastname@example.org.
+This letter should not exceed three pages and should succinctly describe the purpose, rationale, objectives, and expected outcomes.

-To receive notification of the annual call for proposals, please provide your name and email address in our "Join Our Mailing List" form below.
+To receive notification of the annual call for proposals, please provide your name and email address in our “Sign up for Updates” form below.
 Do not include your proposal in this form.
 The information you provide on this form will be used only to distribute announcements from The Portes Foundation.
 It will not be given or sold to any other organization.